In this week’s post we are going to cover everything you need to know to start fertilizing your plants.

 - Related Posts

-Why do you need to fertilize houseplants?
+Why fertilize houseplants?

 When a houseplant is first potted up, the potting mix it resides in will have a certain amount of nutrients in it.
 Those nutrients are absorbed by the plant each time it is watered and eventually they will be depleted.